Universality of excited three-body bound states in one dimension: The three-body system

 \subsection{Formulation of the problem}

-In this article we obtain the energies and wave functions of bound states in the three-body system, provided the heavy-light subsystems have a weakly bound excited state, that is $\E_r^{(2)} \to 0^-$ for $r=1,2,...$.
-We are mainly interested if there exist three-body quantities that show universal behavior.
-In the following we distinguish between two form of universality:
+In this article we determine the energies and wave functions of bound states in the three-body system, provided the heavy-light subsystems support a weakly bound excited state, that is $\E_r^{(2)} \to 0^-$ for $r=1,2,3$.
+We are mainly interested in the question if in these cases there exist three-body quantities that show universal behavior.
+Universality denotes the property of physical quantities to show a behavior that is independent of the short-range details of the interparticle interactions.

-(i) \textit{weak universality}: The particular three-body quantity under consideration shows interaction-independent behavior when a single two-body resonance is approached.

-(ii) \textit{strong universality}: The universal behavior of this quantity is identical across all two-body resonances.

-In Ref. \cite{Happ2019} we have already studied the situation when the heavy-light system is tuned to the ground-state resonance ($r=0$).
-There we have found weak universality in terms of both, energies and corresponding wave functions of three-body bound states for $\E_0^{(2)}\to 0^-$.
-In this limit we have proven that for \textit{arbitrary} short-range heavy-light interactions, the three-body energies and wave functions converge to the respective ones induced by a heavy-light contact interaction of shape $f_\delta$, Eq. \eqref{eq:fD}.
+In Ref. \cite{Happ2019} we have studied the situation when the heavy-light system is tuned to the ground-state threshold ($r=0$).
+There we have found universality in terms of both, energies and corresponding wave functions of three-body bound states for $\E_0^{(2)}\to 0^-$.
+In this limit we have proven that for arbitrary attractive short-range heavy-light interactions obeying the conditions in section \ref{sec:twobody1D}, the three-body energies and wave functions converge to the respective ones induced by a heavy-light contact interaction of shape $f_\delta$, Eq. \eqref{eq:fD}.

-The difference between the ground- and an excited-state resonance are as follows.
-Tuning the heavy-light subsystems to an excited-state resonance immediately implies (i) a different number $r$ of nodes and therefore a possibly different symmetry of the corresponding resonant two-body bound state, and (ii) the existence of deeply bound two-body states, whose binding energy is not approaching zero.
+The differences between the ground- and an excited-state threshold are as follows.
+Tuning the heavy-light subsystems to an excited-state energy threshold immediately implies (i) a different number $r$ of nodes and therefore a possibly different symmetry of the corresponding weakly-bound two-body bound state, and (ii) the existence of deeply bound two-body states, whose binding energy does not approach zero.
+Depending on the symmetry of the weakly-bound two-body wave function, Eq.~\eqref{eq:evenodd}, we speak of even-numbered ($r=0,2,\ldots$) and odd-numbered ($r=1,3,\ldots$) thresholds.